-How about a sweet-cheeked vinyl form that’s been taken apart, painted and all dolled up into a vampire, zombie or even a werewolf?
+A: How about a sweet-cheeked vinyl kit that’s been taken apart, painted and all dolled up into a vampire, zombie or even a werewolf?

-And guess what: they’re not necessarily Halloween decor.
-Reborn “adoptive moms” adore their little monsters and dress, pose and even “feed” them, using bottles mixed to look like blood (for vampires) or toxic waste and body fluids (for little zombies).
+And guess what: they’re not necessarily just for decor.
+Reborn “adoptive moms” adore their little monsters and dress, pose and even “feed” them from specialty made blood bottles, zombie juice and more.

-Perhaps one of the largest draws, though, is the extreme realism of a reborn doll when combined with the creepiness factor.
+Perhaps one of the largest draws is the extreme realism of a reborn doll when combined with the creepiness factor.

 But beware: the scariest thing about these creepy kids may be the price.
 Reborn dolls can run anywhere from $100-700 or even as much as $1000 or more for the biggest artist names in the business.
 With their unique (and expensive) additions, monster reborns are often given higher price tags than standard, realistic baby dolls.